easytarget/MQ-Pro-IO/README.md

 # MangoPI MQ Pro Device Trees for Bluetooth and GPIO
 ### The MQ pro is a single core allwinner D1 64bit 1Ghz, 1Gb risc-v based Pi-Zero-alike.

-This is a guide for enableing bluetooth and using the MangoPi MQ pro's IO capabilities when running Ubuntu 24.04.
+This is a guide for enabling bluetooth and using the MangoPi MQ pro's IO capabilities when running Ubuntu 24.04.

 `24.04` is a LTS+ release from Ubuntu, and should provide 5+ years of updates etc. As such it makes a very good choice for this board as a unattended headless device.